-Marten has a great dedicated opportunity where you can earn a Guaranteed Pay of at least $1,300/week.
-Plus, get more home time!
+Marten has a great dedicated opportunity where you can get more home time while earning an average of $1,400 weekly.
+Top drivers on this route are averaging over $80,000 per year.
+On top of that you’ll also get to take advantage of our amazing benefits–detention pay, inclement weather pay, stop pay, breakdown pay, and more.
 For a limited time, we’re offering a $5,000 sign-on bonus and a $1,000 hiring bonus on your first paycheck.

 - $5,000 Sign-On Bonus

 - $280/Day Pay

 - $1,000 Hiring Bonus on 1st paycheck